anhaidgroup/active_matcher/doc/installation-guides/install-cloud-based-cluster.md

 4. Give it a name.
 Any name is fine and you can change it later; something like ‘spark-cluster-master’ for your first instance and ‘spark-cluster-worker-x’ where x is an unique integer for your other instances is perfectly usable.
 5. Under ‘Application and OS image’, ‘Amazon Machine Image’ should be set to Ubuntu 22.04 and ‘Architecture’ should be set to 64-bit (x86).
 6. Select whichever instance type suits your purposes.
 If you do not know where to begin, m-type instances are general purpose instances well suited for a variety of tasks.
 Make sure that your instance has enough memory for whatever task you run it on.
 We recommend at least 5-10GB if you are running blocking tasks on lists involving a million tuples each; larger lists will require more memory.
-7. You can set your key pair to whatever you wish, but unless you have unusually high security concerns we recommend that all your instances share the same key pair.
-You will need this key pair to connect to instances and having one key pair for every instance is much easier to manage than having one key pair per instance.
+7. You will have to create a key pair to securely access each instance.
+You can set your key pair to whatever you wish, but unless you have unusually high security concerns we recommend that all your instances share the same key pair.
+You will need this key pair to connect to instances and having one key pair for all instances is much easier to manage than having one key pair per instance.
-8. Under ‘Network Settings’ if you are creating a new security group make sure that the ‘Allow SSH traffic from’ option is not set to ‘Anywhere’, as this will allow anyone who can get ahold of your key pair to connect to the instance and constitutes a security risk.
+9. Under ‘Network Settings’ if you are creating a new security group make sure that the ‘Allow SSH traffic from’ option is not set to ‘Anywhere’, as this will allow anyone who can get ahold of your key pair to connect to the instance and constitutes a security risk.
 We recommend setting it to ‘My IP’ instead.
 Keep note of what your security group name is as new instances should be set to the same security group instead of new ones.
 This is not a mandatory step but configuring your cluster will be much easier if all of your EC2 instances share the same security group, as that will allow them to share connection rules, so it is recommended.
-9. You can set your harddisk space under ‘Configure Storage’ to whatever you feel is necessary.
+10. You can set your harddisk space (that is, EBS volume) under ‘Configure Storage’ to whatever you feel is necessary.
 We recommend at least 20 gigabytes.
-10. You can now click on ‘Launch Instance’ at the bottom.
+11. You can now click on ‘Launch Instance’ at the bottom.
 Do not touch any other settings.
-11. You should navigate to ‘Instances’ from the navigation panel on the left; you can view and manage all your created instances from this page.
+12. You should navigate to ‘Instances’ from the navigation panel on the left; you can view and manage all your created instances from this page.
-12. When you create a new instance, it should start automatically.
+13. When you create a new instance, it should start automatically.
 If you want to start or stop it manually, there is a button labeled ‘Instance state’ at the top of the page.
 Clicking on that will show a dropdown menu with ‘start instance’ and ‘stop instance’ buttons.
-13. You can select an instance from the list of instances by clicking on the checkbox to the left of its name.
+14. You can select an instance from the list of instances by clicking on the checkbox to the left of its name.
 When you select an instance on the instance page, an informational panel will appear at the bottom of the page.
 Switch to the ‘details’ tab and record the private and public IPv4 addresses of any instance you create, as these will be necessary for connecting to instances through networks.
 Note that while the private address is fixed, the public address is different every time you restart an instance.
 You will need to re-record it each time.
 Instances that have been stopped do not have a public IPv4 address.
-14. You will also need to configure the instance’s security group to accept connections from your local machine and other instances.
+15. You will also need to configure the instance’s security group to accept connections from your local machine and other instances.
 It is possible that this was set automatically when creating the security group, but check to make sure.
 If you have assigned all of your instances to a single security group, you will only need to do this once.
     - Switch to the ‘security’ tab in the informational panel and click on the security group link in the ‘security details’ section.
 This will open up the instance’s security group page.
     - Click on ‘edit inbound rules’ in the ‘inbound rules’ section.
     - Click on ‘add rule’ in the bottom left corner.
 This will create a new blank rule.
 Set the ‘type’ column to SSH and put your ip address in the box to the right of the ‘source’ column.
 Optionally, you may also give your rule a description.